 Read More »

-The Playhouse offers an innovative approach to literacy training, by using the arts as an alternative medium to develop literacy skills.
+Through Artskills, The Playhouse offered an innovative approach to literacy training, by using the arts as an alternative medium to develop literacy skills.
 The Literacy curriculum encompasses the following Core Elements - Speaking, Listening, Reading and Writing.

-Artskills provides young people with the opportunity to participate in creative training that will enhance their literacy ability.
+Artskills provided young people with the opportunity to participate in creative training that will enhance their literacy ability.
 This innovative approach is an opportunity for them to develop skills and interests whilst engaging in meaningful, social and creative activity.
-The Playhouse will ensure that all participants are signposted towards additional training and opportunities to further develop skills and interests in the arts.
+The Playhouse ensured that all participants are signposted towards additional training and opportunities to further develop skills and interests in the arts.